 TitleExchange Is a small donation/freeware which allows to juggle subtitles within several applications

-X-Title Importer XTI Is a small donation/freeware which allows an easy import of YouTube SBV, Spruce STL and Subrib SRT subtitle files into Apple's Final Cut Pro X.
+X-Title Importer XTI Is a small donation/freeware which allows an easy import of YouTube SBV, Spruce STL, Subrib SRT and many other subtitle files into Apple's Final Cut Pro X.

-X-Title Extractor XTE Is a small donation/freeware which allows an easy export of YouTube SBV, Subrib SRT, Spruce STL and Adobe Encore subtitle files from Apple's Final Cut Pro X.
+X-Title Extractor XTE Is a small donation/freeware which allows an easy export of YouTube SBV, Subrib SRT, WebVTT, Spruce STL, Adobe Encore subtitle and DCP Cinema files from Apple's Final Cut Pro X.